kimwalisch/primecount/doc/Special-Leaves.md

 this reason I believe that the improved counting method described above has an average runtime complexity of O(log(x)^3) per leaf.
 If this is true then the runtime complexity of our alternative algorithm would not be worse anymore than the runtime complexity of the original algorithm with the binary indexed tree.
+Unfortunately I have not been able yet to accurately calculate the runtime complexity of this alternative algorithm, see the [Open questions](#Open-questions) for further details.
-This would be meaningful as I am not aware of any other algorithm that has the same runtime complexity as the algorithm with the binary indexed tree and because the binary indexed tree is practically a performance nightmare.
-When I implemented the above alternative counting method in primecount it completely fixed the severe scaling issue in the computation of the special leaves that had been present in primecount since the very beginning.
+However when I implemented the above alternative counting method in primecount it completely fixed the severe scaling issue in the computation of the special leaves that had been present in primecount since the very beginning.
 Below 10^20 there are no performance improvements, however above 10^20, the higher you go the more efficient the new method becomes compared to primecount's old implementation.
 At 10^25 the new method is already 2x faster.
 Note that the new method works best with the Deleglise-Rivat [[2]](#References) and Gourdon [[3]](#References) variants of the combinatorial prime counting algorithm as the average distance between consecutive special leaves is relatively large in those algorithms.
 In